Protecting and Cleaning Your Camera Lens

 The Camera Lens

-The lens on a digital camera is one of the most critical and expensive parts of your equipment.
-If the images you create are to be sharp and clear, the camera lens must be clean and scratch free.
+The lens on a digital camera is not only one of the most critical and expensive parts of your equipment it is also one of the most crucial in assuring the images you capture are sharp and clear.
+In order for it to perform well, it must be clean and scratch free.
 If debris cannot be removed or significant scratching occurs, it is often more economical to replace the entire camera rather than just the lens.
-Learn about proper camera lens cleaning and overall care here.
+To avoid having to do that you can learn about proper camera lens cleaning and overall care here.

 Protecting Your Camera Lens